 There are plenty of things in life that are hard or difficult without having to throw fear into the mix.
-While frequent visits to the dentist are critical so that you can have the best dental health possible, many people have a serious fear of going to the dentist.
+Frequent visits to the dentist are critical for the best dental health possible.
+Many people have a serious fear of going to the dentist.
 In a dental office, you are on your back with people looking over you.
-Being in that type of a vulnerable position can make things even rougher for you.
+Being in a vulnerable position can make things difficult for you.

-In these situations where anxiety is a major issue, you shouldn’t try to suffer through in silence.
+In situations where anxiety is a major issue, don’t suffer through in silence.
 Talk to your dentist about dental sedation options and how they can help reduce or even remove anxiety during any dental procedure.

 Why Dental Sedation?